openshift/enhancements/enhancements/installer/image-based-installer.md

 from the OpenShift release image, has currently no strict requirements to be tied to the seed OCI image OpenShift version.
-The features and configuration of the underlying tools required to successfully complete an image-based installation, e.g. Podman, SELinux, ostree, do not frequently change between OpenShift/RHCOS/RHEL versions.
-In such a case the image-based installation will fail with the respective error message.
-Although, the risk of version skew is low, we plan on supporting either creating an installation ISO using the same RHCOS base ISO version as the one contained in the seed OCI image OpenShift version or documenting explicitly the supported version skew policy in the future.
+The features and configuration of the underlying tools required to successfully complete an image-based installation are Podman, SELinux and ostree.
+In order to remove the risk of version skew between the RHCOS ISO and the seed OCI image, we plan on restricting users to generating an installation ISO using the same RHCOS base ISO version as the one contained in the seed OCI image OpenShift version.

 ### RHCOS ISO and Ignition